jexp/neo4j-shell-tools/readme.md

 #### Geoff Import

-Populate your database with [geoff](http://nigelsmall.com/geoff) - a declarative notation for representing graph data in a human-readable format.
+Populate your database with [Geoff](http://nigelsmall.com/geoff) - a declarative notation for representing graph data in a human-readable format.

 ```
 $ import-geoff [-i in.geoff]
 ```

-- -i in.geoff: newline separated geoff rule file (or URL)
+- -i in.geoff: newline separated Geoff rule file (or URL)

 Example input file: in.geoff